azoyan/ShakeDetectorLua/README.md

 # Shake Detector Lua
-It is port of [shake.js](https://github.com/alexgibson/shake.js/blob/master/shake.js) library to Lua.
+It is porting of [shake.js](https://github.com/alexgibson/shake.js/blob/master/shake.js) library to Lua.

 The module is designed to compatible for any engine that have delta time  and accelerometer data.